For a man, learning how to shave is a real skill, and it's one that's worth perfecting!

 Ingrown hairs occur when a hair that should grow out of the skin from the hair follicle, instead curls back or grows sideways into the skin.
 It’s the build-up of dead skin cells that traps the hair and stops it growing correctly, so clearing them away is important.

 The result of this prep will not only be a clean and smooth surface for you to start shaving, but it also brightens your complexion, letting your face’s natural glow shine through, even on non-shaving days.

 #3: Use the right products

 If your skin is especially sensitive, or your beard is particularly tough, a good pre-shave oil can also help.
-It will soften the hairs making for an easier, smoother cut and as a result, less irritation.
+Like the Apricot Stone Oil, it will soften the hairs making for an easier, smoother cut and as a result, less irritation.

 #4: Don’t lather

 A big, frothy ‘beard’ of lather can feel reassuring.
 It’s as though your face is protected by a super soft cushion of foam …. but don’t be fooled!
 This frothy ‘cushion’ is made up of tiny pockets of air which will disappear as soon as a blade touches them, leaving your skin unprotected.